$SU(5)$ grand unification and $W$-boson mass: Introduction

+It is generally accepted that Gran Unification of electroweak and strong interaction is one of the most appealing and well-motivated extensions of the Standard Model (SM).
+After all, it leads to proton decay and predicts the existence of magnetic monopoles.

+Unfortunately, its minimal realization, the celebrated Georgi-Glashow model~\cite{Georgi:1974sy} based on $SU(5)$ gauge unification is ruled out on two fundamental grounds: it fails to account for the unification gauge couplings and just as the SM, predicts massless neutrinos.

-{\bf Introduction} Some years ago it was shown that a simple realistic extension~\cite{Bajc:2006ia} of the minimal $SU(5)$ theory~\cite{Georgi:1974sy}, based on small representations, predicts a fermion and a scalar weak triplets at today's energies.
-These multiplets are necessary remnants from the high-energy theory.
-This goes against the long-held prejudice of a desert at energies between the electroweak ($M_W$) and grand unifying ($M_{G}$) scales.
-Simply, the structural consistency of the model requires the existence of an oasis close to $M_W$, as we recapitulate below.
+Some years ago it was shown that a simple realistic extension~\cite{Bajc:2006ia} based on the addition of the adjoint fermion representation, solves at one shot the problems of gauge coupling unification and the vanishing of neutrino masses.
+This in turn predicts both a fermion and a scalar weak triplets at today's energies (for a detailed analysis of the running see Ref.~\cite{Bajc:2007zf,DiLuzio:2013dda}).
+In other words, the structural consistency of the model requires the existence of an oasis close to $M_W$, as we recapitulate below.

-Notice that we are not just saying that there could be such an oasis - after all, in baroque models it is trivially possible - rather we wish to call attention to the fact that such light states are a must in this strongly motivated simple model.
+Notice that we are not saying that there could be such an oasis - rather we wish to stress that such light states are a must in this predictive model.

-The fermion triplet plays a central role in providing neutrino masses through the seesaw mechanism, and thus allows to test the origin of neutrino mass at the LHC or the next hadron collider.
-Its physical consequences have been amply discussed~\cite{Bajc:2007zf,Arhrib:2009mz}.
-At first glance, the physics of the scalar triplet seems less exciting.
-However, due to the mixing with the Standard Model (SM) Higgs boson, it develops a small vacuum expectation value (VEV) which modifies the $W$-boson mass.
-This fits nicely with the recent CDF experiment claim \cite{CDF:2022hxs} of $W$-mass deviation from the SM value.
+The fermion triplet allows to test the origin of neutrino mass at hadron colliders, and its physical consequences have been amply discussed~\cite{Bajc:2007zf,Arhrib:2009mz}.
+The current bound on its mass from LHC~\cite{Novak:2020jju} is roughly $\rm TeV$.
+As it will be discussed below, due to largeness and degeneracy of its mass, its contribution to $W-$mass deviation is completely negligible.

+On the other hand, due to the mixing with the Standard Model Higgs boson, the scalar triplet develops a small vacuum expectation value (VEV) which modifies the $W$-boson mass.
+This fits with the recent CDF experiment claim \cite{CDF:2022hxs} of $W$-mass deviation from the SM value.

+What about other realistic extensions of the minimal $SU(5)$ theory?
+We should stress that here we are , completely driven by minimality, in order to have as predictive as possible low-energy effective theory.
+In this sense, an appealing candidate becomes the addition of a symmetric scalar representation~\cite{Dorsner:2005fq}, leading to a light charged weak scalar triplet responsible for the generation of neutrino mass, which can also modify $W$-mass.
+The situation is more involved though due to mass splittings, and recently a detailed study of the CDF anomaly was performed in~\cite{Cheng:2022jyi,Heeck:2022fvl}.

+It is noteworthy that similarly the minimal $SO(10)$ grand unified theory with small Higgs representations also predicts a neutral scalar triplet to be at low energies~\cite{Preda:2022izo}.
+However, it moreover allows for additional light scalars - e.g., an additional light weak doublet - whose presence prevents a predictive low energy effective theory of the $W$-mass deviation.
+For this reason, the analysis of this theory is beyond the scope of the present work.